South Dakota pitcher's prosthetic arm found at recycler - WTMJ

 “The manager walked in and it was sitting on her desk,” Hanson said.

-The prosthetic was “pretty banged up” and Hanson said it was no longer usable.
-He was fundraising both for a new prosthetic and to raise money for charity when he got another piece of good news Tuesday: A Minneapolis-area hospital specializing in pediatric orthopedics was giving him a free replacement.

 Hanson discovered his backpack missing on May 3 and took to social media to vent his frustrations.
-The next day, the Sioux Falls Police Department recovered a backpack with some of the prosthetic’s attachments near Hanson’s house.
-At the same time, Hanson’s story became widely shared and people started fundraising for a replacement limb.
+The next day the Sioux Falls Police Department recovered a backpack with some of the prosthetic’s attachments near Hanson’s house.
+At the same time, Hanson’s story became widely shared and people started fundraising for a replacement arm.

-Nate Riddle and Tim Kachel were the workers who found Hanson’s prosthetic Monday night while working a shift picking out nonrecyclable items from the line.
+Nate Riddle and Tim Kachel were the workers who found Hanson’s arm Monday night while working a shift picking out nonrecyclable items from the line.

 They said they’ve seen just about everything mixed in with recyclables, but when Riddle picked out the prosthetic arm, he almost threw it away.
 Before he got the chance, Kachel stopped him.